 Discussion

-Empirical analysis of trophic distributions can help to delineate the structure and function of coral reef food webs, revealing ecological rules [2], environmental forcing [12], and human impacts [9].
-Yet coral reef fish assemblages have largely been described using static measures of ecosystem state (e.g. fish biomass), potentially obscuring contributions from lower trophic levels to ecosystem productivity [15,27] and fisheries catch [33].
-Here we combined species-level growth rate and nutrient concentrations with underwater surveys to show that herbivores and mobile invertivores dominate trophic structure on coral reefs, which is consistent with theoretical expectations [2] and previous empirical studies [9,34].
-We also showed that biomass turnover and nutrient production by fishes are more bottom-heavy than fishable biomass, further underlining the importance of lower trophic levels in channelling benthic production and nutrients through reef food webs, as well as supporting coastal fisheries.
+Empirical analysis of trophic distributions can help to delineate the structure and function of coral reef food webs, revealing ecological rules [2], environmental forcing [11], and human impacts [8].
+Yet coral reef fish assemblages have largely been described using static measures of ecosystem state (e.g. fish biomass), potentially obscuring contributions from lower trophic levels to ecosystem productivity [14,26] and fisheries catch [32].
+Here we combined species-level growth rate and nutrient concentrations with underwater surveys to show that herbivores and mobile invertivores dominate trophic structure on coral reefs, which is consistent with theoretical expectations [2] and previous empirical studies [8,33].
+We also showed that biomass turnover and nutrient production by fishes are more bottom-heavy in trophic pyramids than fishable biomass, further underlining the importance of lower trophic levels in channelling benthic production and nutrients through reef food webs that in turn can support productive and nutritious coastal fisheries under sustainable management.

 At the species-level, nutrient density and biomass production were weakly associated, but this was partly because nutrient density (an aggregate metric of nutrient concentrations) obscured relationships between growth rate and concentrations of individual nutrients.
-Empirical models show that reef fish growth rates are fastest in small-bodied species [35,36] and higher in herbivores and piscivores [14], whereas nutrient concentration varies predictably with body size and traits such as trophic level and diet [5,13].
-We found that size-linked nutrients such as calcium, iron, and zinc were more concentrated in species with fast biomass turnover, possibly reflecting stronger input of minerals at the base of marine food webs.
-Selenium, in contrast, was more concentrated in slow-growing species, likely because these species also typically occupy deeper habitats [5],, whereas omega-3 fatty acids and vitamin A concentrations had weak associations with species’ potential biomass turnover.
+Empirical models show that reef fish growth rates are fastest in small-bodied species [34,35] and higher in herbivores and piscivores [16], whereas nutrient concentration varies predictably with body size and traits such as trophic level and diet [3,15].
+We found that size-linked nutrients such as calcium, iron, and zinc were more concentrated in low-trophic-level species with fast biomass turnover, possibly reflecting dependence on energy pathways that are more concentrated in these minerals (e.g. benthic or detrital energy vs pelagic).
+Higher-trophic level species, by contrast, integrate energy across multiple energy pathways (pelagic, benthic, detrital), likely dampening nutrient concentrations.
+For example, slow-growing species living at depth had greater selenium concentrations, possibly reflecting foraging in deeper reef habitats associated with higher selenium content in marine fishes globally [3]..
+Omega-3 fatty acids and vitamin A concentrations, however, had weak associations with species’ potential biomass turnover, indicating that growth rate is a poor predictor of these nutrients in reef fishes.